Customer Service Training in Advanced Phone Skills.

-Handbook of Advanced Phone Skills will show your reps how to take their phone skills to the next level and handle each call in the most positive, efficient, and complete manner possible.
+Handbook of Advanced Phone Skills will show your frontline customer service reps how to take their phone skills to the next level and handle each call in the most positive, efficient, and complete manner possible.

 Your reps will reinforce their skills and hone new ones with information on: